Malte is speaker at the GOTO Aarhus 2022

 On June 15, our colleague Malte Foegen gave a presentation on his thesis that agility should not start with the teams but with the management.

 "MANAGERS AREN'T THAT STUPID Wed, Jun 15th 2022, 13:50 CEST.

-I think we got it all wrong.
-Agility does not start with teams.
-If we do that we constantly crash with the environment.
-We think the managers are stupid while we engineers think have all the answers.
-There goes the respect down the drain.
-Soon afterwards we start to talk contracts: ""That is your job."" - "No, that is your job".
-Agility can't grow from that footing, we know that.
+I think we've got it all wrong.
+Agility doesn't start with the teams.
+When we do, we constantly clash with the environment.
+We think managers are stupid, while we engineers think we have all the answers.
+That's where respect goes down the drain.
+Soon after, we start talking about contracts, "That's your job." - "No, that's your job.".
+Agility can't grow on that basis, we know that.

-In this talk I want to explore with you the radical thought: What happens if we start agility with management?
-What happens if not just the managers are there to serve engineers, but if we engineers are also there to serve management and the organization?
-Are we ready to take on this responsibility?
-And if we believe you have to experience agility in order to understand it - what opportunities does management have to experience agility in their own work?
-How can we help engineers?
-And last but not least there is the claim of self-management - not just a claim of self.
-That means, we have to be managers, too.
+In this talk, I want to explore the radical idea with you: What happens when we start agility with management?
+What happens when not only are managers there to serve engineers, but when we engineers are also there to serve management and the organization?
+Are we ready to take on that responsibility?
+And if we believe that agility must be experienced to be understood - what opportunities does management have to experience agility in their own work?
+How can we help engineers do that?
+And last but not least, there is the demand of self-management - not just a demand on ourselves.
+That means we have to be managers, too.
 What does that mean for us?
-Which responsibilities do we take?
+What responsibility do we assume?

-At the end, I would like to put both worlds together: We know what management can do for us to be agile.
-But at the end, I hope we also know what we can do for management and the organization the other way round."
+In the end, I would like to bring both worlds together: We know what management can do for us to be agile.
+But in the end, I hope we also know what we can do the other way around for management and the organization."

 More information about the GOTO Aarhus 2022

 More information about the conference can be found on the site:

 Many thanks for the lively exchange.
 If you have any questions about this topic, don't hesitate to contact Malte.